Astana Arena: Characteristics

 The 30,000-seat stadium was conceived as a large amphitheater with a distinctive and instantly recognizable form when viewed from a distance and from close proximity.
 Essentially a two·tiered structure, the lower terrace, accommodating 16,000 seats, encircles the playing area while the upper stand on the east and west sides seats a further 14,000 spectators.
 There is effective separation of VIPs, spectators and players to ensure smooth access.
 All spectators are seated and have a clear sight line with an unobstructed view of the field of play.
-The playing surface is covered in a high quality grass surface specified to meet FIFA and UEFA criteria.
-The grass can be covered for other events.
+The playing surface is covered in a high quality artificial grass surface specified to meet FIFA and UEFA criteria.
+The artificial grass can be covered for other events.

 Design

 The stadium, designed on an elliptic form, is constructed on a 232,485 m² (330m x 704.5m) rectangular site.
 The design introduces innovative solutions adopting high technology principles for operational management, interaction with the environment and especially with harsh climatic conditions of the geography.